The Implications Of Adopting A Worldlang

 - It is likely that the only way to avoid the delay that will inevitably occur when a machine is translating languages is if humans eventually have bionic chips installed into their brains that allow them to instantly understand other foreign languages, but at that rate, humans might as well be communicating through some sort of telepathy if we have that kind of technology and that associated level of understanding about how the brain works.

 Having everybody learn a worldlang would take time out of everybody’s lives to master until fluency, but it would probably be worth it if the worldlang is easy to learn.
-On average, it would probably take a couple hundred hours at most depending on the person’s native language and other factors.
+On average, it would probably take a couple hundred hours at most, depending on the person’s native language and other factors.

 Conclusion: Maybe a universal language translators that is more advanced than Google Translate will eventually be developed in the future for most (or even all) humans languages, but the world will have to wait at least a few decades before that technology became available everywhere, if ever.
 Until then, a combination of multilingual people, Google Translate, and other AI language translators may suffice for humanity’s translation needs.

-6. Why A Worldlang Is Unlikely To Break Into Different Dialects Or Different Languages
+5. Why A Worldlang Is Unlikely To Break Into Different Dialects Or Different Languages

 First off, languages diverge from each other due to isolation.
-So unless communication between the world’s communities using the worldlang were to suddenly stop for some reason (perhaps due to the collapse of modern civilization), and as long as there is frequent communication between different communities, it is significantly unlikely that there would ever be enough isolation to cause the worldlang to diverge into multiple mutually-unintelligible dialects within a short time period.
-It is indeed inevitable that there would inevitably be some divergence and linguistic variation among the communities adopting the worldlang, but there would probably never be enough language change to create a dialect continuum, unless significant isolation were to exist between some communities of the world.
+Unless communication between the world’s communities using the worldlang were to suddenly stop for some reason (perhaps due to the collapse of modern civilization), and as long as there is frequent communication between different communities, it is significantly unlikely that there would ever be enough isolation to cause the worldlang to diverge into multiple mutually-unintelligible dialects within a short time period.
+It is indeed inevitable that there would inevitably be some divergence and linguistic variation among the communities adopting the worldlang.
+But there would probably never be enough language change to create a dialect continuum, unless significant isolation were to exist between some communities of the world.

 - Literacy: Reading media that was written decades to centuries ago is likely causes people to produce more conservative language (as opposed to modern language), especially since written language tends to be more conservative than spoken language.
 Written language is also often seen as more formal and authoritative, so there is more pressure to use standard forms of language in writing.